Table of Contents

 - Compression by a bony fragment

-The degree of spinal cord injury, i.e., incomplete versus complete, has a huge implication on whether urgent decompressive surgery is needed.
-Additionally, MR imaging findings of spinal cord injuries have an impact on the prognosis of the patient.
+The degree of spinal cord injury, (i.e., incomplete versus complete) has significant implications for whether urgent decompressive surgery is needed.
+Additionally, MRI findings of spinal cord injuries have an impact on the prognosis of the patient.

-Patients with intramedullary hemorrhage or spinal cord transection usually have a grim neurological prognosis and a very slim chance of any neurological improvement even in the long-term.
-On the other hand, patients with spinal cord contusions or local edema usually recover significantly if properly treated.
+Patients with intramedullary hemorrhage or spinal cord transection usually have a grim neurological prognosis and a very low chance of any neurological improvement even in the long term.
+However, patients with spinal cord contusions or local edema usually recover significantly if properly treated.

-Diffusion-weighted MR images of the spine are very promising in the detection of subtle spinal cord injuries that are otherwise invisible on conventional MR images.
+A diffusion-weighted MRI of the spine is an excellent way to detect subtle spinal cord injuries that are otherwise invisible on conventional MRI.

 Stability of the Spinal Fracture

-A very important question to the neurosurgeon is whether the identified fracture is stable or unstable.
+It is important to know whether the identified fracture is stable or unstable.
 The risk of subsequent neurological injury in a patient with an unstable vertebral fracture is very high; therefore, early surgical intervention is indicated.

-The vertebral body is usually classified into three columns, anterior, middle and posterior.
+The vertebral body is usually classified into three columns: anterior, middle, and posterior.
 When the fracture involves two or more columns, the fracture is considered unstable.
-Patients with unstable fractures on MDCT should undergo a magnetic resonance imaging study to exclude spinal cord injury and obtain baseline images for future reference.
+Patients with unstable fractures on MDCT should undergo an MRI to exclude spinal cord injury and obtain baseline images for future reference.

 Is the Fracture Old?

-Another important question that is more challenging in an old osteoporotic woman is whether the identified fracture on MDCT is old or new.
-Plain radiographs are useless in answering that question.
-Peri-vertebral hemorrhage and spinal epidural hemorrhage, both can be assessed with MDCT or MR imaging, are useful signs suggestive of an acute new fracture rather than an old one.
+Another important question to ask (and which be challenging in an older woman with osteoporosis) is whether the identified fracture on MDCT is old or new.
+Plain radiographs cannot answer this question.
+Peri-vertebral hemorrhage and spinal epidural hemorrhage, both of which can be assessed via MDCT or MRI, are suggestive of an acute new fracture rather than an old one.

 Compression Vertebral Fractures: Benign or Malignant Etiology?

-When a fracture is identified in the vertebral body, another very important question is raised.
-Is this fracture caused by a benign process, i.e., osteoporosis, or a malignant etiology?
+When a fracture is identified in the vertebral body, it is important to determine whether it is caused by a benign process (e.g., osteoporosis) or a malignant etiology.
 MDCT and plain radiographs cannot differentiate between benign and malignant fractures.
-MR imaging might be helpful in differentiating the two.
+MRI may be helpful in differentiating the two processes.

-The following are MR imaging findings suggestive of a benign compression vertebral fracture:
+The following MRI findings are suggestive of a benign compression vertebral fracture:

-Diffusion-weighted MR imaging is also helpful in differentiating benign from malignant fractures.
-Benign acute fractures usually have an increased signal on diffusion-weighted MR imaging due to bone marrow edema.
-On the other hand, malignant fractures usually show a low-signal.
+Diffusion-weighted MRI is also helpful in differentiating benign from malignant fractures.
+Benign acute fractures usually have an increased signal on diffusion-weighted MRI due to bone marrow edema, while malignant fractures usually display a low signal (see image).